Microsoft Dynamics 365 Blog

 Dynamics 365 vs. Business Central: What's the Difference?

-Posted by Alanna Friedberg on Sep 7, 2021 9:00:00 AM
+Posted by Alanna Friedberg on Mar 4, 2025 10:00:00 AM

 What is Dynamics 365?

 Dynamics 365 is a suite of cloud-based Software-as-a-Service (SaaS) business intelligence services and applications.
 Microsoft initially launched several solutions to cover the business needs of organizations.
-One of them, Microsoft Dynamics CRM, helped businesses manage issues ties to sales, marketing, and service.
+One of them, Microsoft Dynamics CRM, helped businesses manage issues tied to sales, marketing, and service.

 Two ERP systems fell under the Dynamics umbrella.
 Dynamics AX and Dynamics NAV provided companies with industry-specific business functionality.
 The most significant difference between them came down to organizational size.